-[Regulation 31C inserted in Gazette 18 Dec 2012 p.
-6564.]
+[Regulation 31C inserted in Gazette 15 Apr 2016 p.
+1167-8.]

 31D.
-Applicable building standards for relocated buildings and incidental structures (s.
+Applicable building standards for relocated buildings and incidental structures (other than swimming pools) (s.
 3, 19(3) and 37(1) and (2))

+(1A) This regulation does not apply to a swimming pool.

 (1) For the purposes of the definition of applicable building standard in section 3, the building standards set out in subregulation (2) are prescribed as applicable building standards for the purposes of sections 19(3) and 37(1) and (2) in respect of the assembly, reassembly or securing of a relocated building or a relocated incidental structure.

 (2) For subregulation (1), the applicable building standards are the requirements mentioned in regulation 31A(2) except to the extent that subregulations (3), (4) and (5) of this regulation otherwise provide.